 5. Waterproof Phone Case

 Want to know what to bring kayaking to protect your phone (while still being able to use it)?
 Yeah, I know, I just mentioned a dry bag, but sometimes you want to keep that sucker handy.
 Especially if it also happens to be your camera.
-If that’s the case, get a waterproof case for your phone like this Sea to Summit Accessory Case so you can keep it on your person without worrying about splashing a little water on it (or dropping it in the lake when you reach out for a selfie…).
+If that’s the case, get a waterproof case for your phone like the Otterbox Fre. so you can keep it on your person without worrying about splashing a little water on it (or dropping it in the lake when you reach out for a selfie…).

 6. Sun Hat & Protective Clothing

 Especially if you’ll be out on the water for long periods of time and frequently, protect your skin.
-Start with a nice wide-brimmed sun hat like this Blusign Approved Sunday Afternoons deal to keep the glare off your face, then round out the ensemble with a long-sleeve rash guard (this one’s even made with recycled materials).
+Start with a nice wide-brimmed sun hat like this Blusign Approved Sunday Afternoons deal to keep the glare off your face, then round out the ensemble with a sun shirt (<– these are even made with recycled materials).
 It’s a lot easier than constantly applying sunscreen and can even keep you cool when you regularly soak the fabric.

 7. Bilge Pump or Sponge